cyberark/cyberark-conjur-cli/README.md

 * ssl_verification_mode = `SslVerificationMode` enum that states which certificate verification technique to use when making the API request.

-After you create the client, you can log in to Conjur and start using it.
+After you create the client, you can start using it.

 Example of usage:

 ```